venovako/libpvn/README.md

 On Windows, the library is called `pvn.lib` and does *not* contain all routines.
 Please consult `Makefile` for more information.

-*Caveat*: the library has never been tested on a big-endian system and certain parts are likely not to work there.
+*Caveat*: certain parts of the library will not work on big-endian systems!

 ## Examples